tvories/terraform-vsphere-talos/README.md

 |`controlplane_ip_address_start` | string | The final octet of the IP address for the first controlplane server IP IE: `20`  The way this is being done is dumb.
 This will be fixed in a future release |
 |`worker_ip_address_start` | string| The final octet of the IP address for the first worker server IP IE: `120`.
 Will be fixed in a future release |

 Talos expects base64 encoded certificates and tokens in order to bootstrap the cluster.
 This module will eventually be able to generate these values without using `talosctl`, but for now, these values needed to be provided to the module.
-[This script](scripts/talos_certificates.sh) will generate the required certificates and output a terraform compatible file with the required fields.
+[This script](https://github.com/tvories/terraform-vsphere-talos/blob/master/scripts/talos_certificates.sh) will generate the required certificates and output a terraform compatible file with the required fields.

 Paste the generated values in the module or provide your own values.

 ```
-# Generated values using talos_certificates.sh
-# Don't use these.
-Generate your own
 talos_crt
 talos_key
 kube_crt